 TDA undertakes to make timely and complete responses to public information requests and other requests for information from all persons and entities requesting information.
 The agency regularly solicits public/industry input in the rule-making process.
-TDA timely and accurately reports financial and procurement matters and adheres to purchasing requirements.
-2. Efficient such that maximum results are produced with a minimum waste of taxpayer funds, including through the elimination of redundant and non-core functions.
+TDA timely and accurately reports financial and procurement matters and adheres to purchasing requirements. - 2.
+Efficient such that maximum results are produced, including through the elimination of redundant and non-core functions.
 TDA's administrators have separate and distinct duties which do not overlap and are not redundant.
 Assistant Commissioners operate the divisions of the agency with much independence according to agency policies and mission.
 The five regional TDA offices operate in distinct geographical areas and are able to share resources when necessary and administer each specific region independently to avoid overlap and minimize travel for conducting regulatory inspections.
-The agency avoids redundant functions through the use of interagency contracts and memorandums of understanding, and does not perform non-core functions.
-3. Effective in successfully fulfilling core functions, measuring success in achieving performance measures and implementing plans to continuously improve.
+The agency avoids redundant functions using interagency contracts and memorandums of understanding and does not perform non-core functions. - 3.
+Effective in successfully fulfilling core functions, measuring success in achieving performance measures and implementing plans to continuously improve.
 TDA successfully fulfills its core functions through completion of its federal, state constitutional, and statutory requirements, materially achieves performance measures and is continually seeking to improve its services through improved employee performance, management practices, and the availability of its public services.
 4. Providing excellent customer service.

 TDA's trained staff and desire to efficiently serve the public have resulted in excellent customer service.
 TDA continually examines its processes to provide more responsive and capable services to the public.
 TDA attempts to hire employees with the necessary skill sets to maintain and improve its services.
 5. Transparent such that agency actions can be understood by any Texan.
-TDA maintains open door access for the public at all of its facilities, responds timely to public information requests, maintains a website to provide easy access to its information and services, and attempts to put forth its policies, rules and services in formats easily usable by industries it serves and the public.
-DESCRIBE ANY OTHER CONSIDERATIONS RELEVANT TO YOUR GOAL OR ACTION ITEM All action items stated above are key items necessary to ensure the goal is accomplished on or before August 31, 2025.
+TDA maintains open door access for the public at all its facilities, responds timely to public information requests, maintains a website to provide easy access to its information and services, and attempts to put forth its policies, rules and services in formats easily usable by industries it serves and the public.
+DESCRIBE ANY OTHER CONSIDERATIONS RELEVANT TO YOUR GOAL OR ACTION ITEM All action items stated above are key items necessary to ensure the goal is accomplished on or before August 31, 2027.
 The goal is accomplished annually, on or before the end of each fiscal year.
 Additionally, part of administrative support includes Information Technology.
-TDA currently runs critical applications on an aging Oracle operating system.
-This presents challenges for security and staffing.
+TDA's IT operations rely on certain database and software technologies that are long overdue for update.
+This deferred maintenance creates threats to the privacy of TDA licensees and contractors as well as threats to the operational reliability of licensing and regulatory systems used across the State of Texas.
+Further, TDA's aging technology adds to difficulties with staffing, further risking the reliable operations and timely implementation of business rules coming from either legislative or rule-making actions.
 REDUNDANCIES & IMPEDIMENTS